Radix: Beyond the Void: Gameplay

 The Radix ship has three basic health units - armor, shields and energy.
 The shields protect the ship's armor, and will take damage from enemy fire or wall collisions.
 The player loses a life once the ship's armor is depleted.
 The player can increase their flying speed either by using a throttle, or by using afterburners to fly at maximum speed.
 Energy is required for the use of afterburners, as well as certain weapons.
 The ship's energy and shields regenerate slowly on their own, but can be refilled to the max by finding a powerup.

 The player will encounter a variety of enemy alien ships and fodder that will shoot at the player.
-Bio-mines will try to detonate on your ship and will do massive damage.
-Some enemies will shoot missiles, both standard missiles and seeking missiles which will lock onto your ship and follow you.
+Bio-mines will try to detonate on player's ship and will do massive damage.
+Some enemies will shoot missiles - both standard, as well as seeking missiles which will lock onto and follow the player's ship.

 The Radix ship has a radar scanner, which will display enemy positions in relation to the fighter.
 There is also a threat indicator, which will light up when an enemy missile has locked onto the ship.

 A variety of power-ups can be found in each level, that will help the player fight enemies, increase health, or give the player a certain ability for a limited amount of time.
 There are seven different types of weapons available to the Radix, with only four available in the first episode.
 Some weapons require the ship's energy to use, while others are arsenal-based.
 Plasma bombs can also be acquired, which will deal massive damage to any enemy visible on the screen when detonated.
 A single plasma bomb can wipe out an entire room of weaker enemies.

 There are various environmental hazards, such as missile walls, teleports, gravitational disturbances that will hinder/alter movement, and moving walls/floors that can damage or kill the player.

 After a mission's primary objective is completed, the player must find their way to the exit door to advance to the next area.